NodeGuy/channel/doc/API.md

 The length of the channel's buffer.

-### map(callbackfn[, thisArg]) -> Channel
+### map(mapperFunction[, thisArg]) -> Channel

-`callbackfn` should be a function that accepts one argument. `map` calls `callbackfn` once for each value in the channel and constructs a new Channel from the results.
+Call `mapperFunction` once for each value in the channel and construct a new channel with the results.

-If a `thisArg` parameter is provided, it will be used as the `this` value for each invocation of `callbackfn`.
+If `thisArg` is provided it will be used as the `this` value for each invocation of `mapperFunction`.
 If it is not provided, `undefined` is used instead.

-Unlike `Array`'s method, `callbackfn` is called with only one argument.
+Unlike in `Array`'s `map` method, `mapperFunction` is called with only one argument.

 ### push(value) -> (async) bufferLength

 Send the value into the channel and return a promise that resolves when the value has been shifted or placed in the buffer.

-* Throw a `TypeError` when attempting to push to a closed channel.
+- Throw a `TypeError` when attempting to push to a closed channel.
-* Throw a `TypeError` when attempting to push `undefined` because it's a reserved value used to indicate a closed channel.
+- Throw a `TypeError` when attempting to push `undefined` because it's a reserved value used to indicate a closed channel.

 The push can be cancelled before completion by calling `cancel` on the returned